Nissan GT-R (R35) Carbon Ceramic Brakes Upgrade

 OEM steel vs StopFlex carbon-ceramic (case view)

-Repeated hard braking Pedal feel drifts as heat builds Highly stable and repeatable (setup dependent)
+Repeated hard braking Pedal feel drifts as heat builds Highly stable and repeatable

 Rotating / unsprung mass Higher baseline weight Significantly lower, aiding steering response